A Liu Scholar-led Initiative based at the Liu Institute for Global Issues, UBC

 WHO WE ARE

 ORALIA GÓMEZ-RAMÍREZ is a Ph.D.
-Candidate in Anthropology and a Liu Institute Scholar at the University of British Columbia.
+Candidate in Anthropology and Liu Institute Scholar at the University of British Columbia.
 Her research focuses on trans politics and sex work in Mexico, specifically looking at trans sex workers’ most recent efforts to obtain legal, health, and social rights.

 MANUELA VALLE is a Ph.D.
-Candidate in Women’s and Gender Studies and a Liu Institute Scholar at the University of British Columbia.
+Candidate in Women’s and Gender Studies and Liu Institute Scholar at the University of British Columbia.
 Her research interests include the gendered and sexualized dimensions of political economy, such as the gendered and sexual narratives of neoliberalism, and the intersections between gender and nationalism.
 Her research project aims to explore how in Latin American post-dictatorship societies such as the Chilean, the continued legacy of an authoritarian culture limits the exercise of citizenship and rights for women and men and children, arguing that a real democratization in these societies requires the transformation of gender meanings and sexual imaginaries.